bergsans/crude-lang-v2/README.md

 ![](./crudelang-logo.png)

-CrudeLang is a learning project aiming to increase my knowledge of parsers and interpreters. [masak](https://github.com/masak) volunteered to make a [specification for CrudeLang](https://masak.github.io/crude-spec/).
+CrudeLang is a learning project aiming to increase my knowledge of parsers and interpreters.
+I've previously implemented [a minimalistic Lisp](https://github.com/bergsans/one-page-lisp); therefore I thought it would be challenging to make an imperative interpreter.
+[masak](https://github.com/masak) volunteered to make a [specification for CrudeLang](https://masak.github.io/crude-spec/).

 # Setup
 ```